Camino Verde

 Working with women's rights organizations and other groups to influence policies and programs that support Indigenous women's economic empowerment and human rights.

-Oxfam is contributing to the creation of a functioning green economy for small-scale enterprises in Alta Verapaz.
-We're supporting the development of sustainable business practices for small-scale enterprises headed by Indigenous women and youth.
-By helping these enterprises to grow and prosper, we're increasing social, economic and political engagement across a wide range of sectors on the rights, participation and leadership of Indigenous women and youth.
-As a core part of the program, we're conducting training for community leaders and community members on women's rights and, specifically, the right of all women to live a life free of violence.
+Oxfam has contributed to creating a functioning green economy for small-scale enterprises in Alta Verapaz.
+We've supported the development of sustainable business practices for small-scale enterprises headed by Indigenous women and youth.
+By helping these enterprises grow and prosper, we're increasing social, economic, and political engagement across a wide range of sectors regarding Indigenous women and youth's rights, participation, and leadership.
+As a core part of the program, we've conducted training for community leaders and community members on women's rights and, specifically, the right of all women to live a life free of violence.

 Our project partners